Sergeants Benevolent Association: 21st century

-In February 2020 the SBA tweeted "Mayor De Blasio, the members of the NYPD are declaring war on you!
+In February 2020, the SBA tweeted "Mayor De Blasio, the members of the NYPD are declaring war on you!
 We do not respect you, DO NOT visit us in hospitals.
 You sold the NYPD to the vile creatures, the 1% who hate cops but vote for you.
 NYPD cops have been assassinated because of you.
 This isn't over, Game on!" after a targeted attack on police officers, which the Mayor had referred to as an assassination attempt.

 In May 2020, during the George Floyd protests in New York City, the SBA doxxed de Blasio's daughter by tweeting a photo of her arrest record, shortly after she was arrested for blocking traffic and refusing to move after officials deemed it an "unlawful assembly" during a protest, as reported by The New York Post and Fox News.
 The arrest record contained her home address, date of birth and state ID number, among other information, and was later taken down.

 In July 2020, during an interview with Fox News, Mullins appeared with a QAnon mug in the background.
 In a phone call with Business Insider, he refused to clarify whether it was his or whether he endorsed the QAnon conspiracy theories.
 This was not the first time the mug, which featured the word QANON and the hashtag WWG1WGA, had appeared at Mullin's side in an interview.

 In September 2020, Mullins supported Attorney General William Barr's description of New York as an "anarchist city."
 Mullins said, "Barr is correct we are living in criminal anarchy."
 In February 2021 the SBA Twitter account repeated the claim that the Sergeants Benevolent Association was "at war" with the government of New York City.
 Mullins was charged with misconduct by the Civilian Complaint Review Board, in February 2021, and he faced the loss of months of salary.
 The board substantiated three charges against him, two of offensive language and one of abuse of authority (against de Blasio's daughter).

 On October 5, 2021, Mullins resigned at the request of the SBA executive board after the FBI raided his office and home.
 In February 2022, Mullins pled not guilty to a criminal charge of wire fraud for improper SBA expenses amounting to hundreds of thousands of dollars.
-The SBA sued him in March and, in January 2023, Mullins pleaded guilty to the wire fraud charge and agreed to forfeit $600,000 to the government and restitution of $600,000 to the SBA.
-For his May sentencing, federal guidelines suggest 33-41 months in prison, with a maximum of 20 years.
+The SBA sued him in March and, in January 2023, Mullins pled guilty to the wire fraud charge and agreed to forfeit $600,000 to the government and restitution of $600,000 to the SBA.
+For his May sentencing, federal guidelines suggest 33–41 months in prison, with a maximum of 20 years.